Pricing Model: Cost-Based Vs. Value-Based Pricing in B2B Organisations 🍈

 In a similar vein, GE Subsea Systems moved their pricing model toward a value-based model from cost-based three years ago, and continue to strive for success with this method.

 They decided that the transition was crucial from both a cultural and systems and infrastructure perspective.
-They achieve this by having regular pricing reviews across various levels of the business and with a significant focus on training their staff.
+In effect, they achieve this by having regular pricing reviews across various levels of the business and with a significant focus on training their staff.
 GE uses a developed training program (online learning modules and instructor-led).

 The marketing of pricing